Become an Investigator

 How to Apply to be an Investigator

 Investigator recruitment occurs at the beginning of each academic year during the fall semester.
-In the fall of 2020, applicants will be expected to attend a UJC informational session, complete an application, and interview with the Senior Investigator.
+Interested students should attend a UJC informational session, complete an application, and interview with the Senior Investigator.
 If selected as an Investigator, one should expect to complete a full semester of training and shadowing before beginning to take on a their own caseload.

 An Ideal Investigator Candidate